 - 2nd: Y position (0-255).

-Addresses from Ports 0x55 and 0x57 are independent and configured together in the write port 0x303B however the increment of the address is done separately, can be sent the pattern of 10 sprites, for example, and then sent the attributes of the 10 sprites without having to rewrite in the port 0x303B.
+Addresses from Ports 0x57 and 0x5B are independent and configured together in the write port 0x303B, however, the increment of the address is done separately, can be sent the pattern of 10 sprites, for example, and then sent the attributes of the 10 sprites without having to rewrite in the port 0x303B.

 If the display of the sprites on the border is disabled, the coordinates of the sprites range from (32,32) to (287,223).

-The priority of the sprites is from 0 (least priority) to 63 (highest priority) and all sprites have a highest priority over all spectrum screens.
+The priority of the sprites is from 0 (least priority) to 63 (highest priority) and all sprites have the highest priority over all spectrum screens.

 As an example of the palette offset, if the byte of the pixel pattern (0,0) is 0x14, and the palette offset is 0x00, the color will be of the palette index 0x14, but if the palette offset is set to 0x20, The palette index will be 0x34.